EnexaProject/documentation/pages/mydoc/quick_guide.md

   - use "mvn clean install"
   - run it with java -jar [path of jar file like target/enexa-service-0.0.1-SNAPSHOT.jar]

-## test service is up
+## Test service is up
-- After running the service you can call the "[your api address like http://localhost:8080]/test"
+- After running the service you can call the "[your api address like http://localhost:8080]/test" if you recieved OK then the service is up